 That significant share will probably even rise more because in the period 2005 – 2015, Hispanics were accounting for over half of the entire U.S. population growth. immigration from Mexico to the U.S. has slowed over the past years, but most of the explosive Hispanic population growth in America consisted of American-born Latinos.

-They feel comfortable to move between media in both Spanish and English, says Mark Hugo Lopez who is associate director at Pew Hispanic Center.
+They feel comfortable to move between media in both Spanish and English, says Mark Hugo Lopez who is an associate director at Pew Hispanic Center.
 He says most of these Hispanics may speak English predominantly when among friends, and he thinks that this is exactly what the ABC News/Univision cooperation is wanting to exploit.

 The logic of the new formula is strong, though the strategy comes with its typical risks.
 Latinos who speak English are currently turning to the exactly the same sources of news as everybody else, such as big cable news networks, Facebook, Twitter, Yahoo, or the major newspapers.
 But Spanish-language news channels are usually giving greater coverage to things, events, and stories that are affecting Latinos in a direct way, such as developments in the Caribbean and Latin America, immigration, or voting rights.